Air Conditioner Repair Checklist

 - Shut off power totally at the breaker or outside device.

 - Clear yard debris around the AC.
 Once you’ve gotten rid of bigger refuse within a two-foot area, you can use a paint brush or vacuum to carefully clean the equipment’s fins.
-Misshapen fins can also impact performance, so you can attempt to correct them with a blunt knife.
+Misshapen fins can also impact performance.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the system.
 Don’t get liquid on the fan motor.